IVI-M/R-Ottawa/README.md

 ### News:

 2020-12-10:
 - Following the post at Stats Canada  Data Science [newsletter](https://www.statcan.gc.ca/eng/data-science/network/newsletter), we received multiple requests for another R101 training, like the one we did this Summer.
-Let's do it then!
-Tentative starting date -  Friday 19 January 2021.
+Let's do it then! -
 <!-- We will show you how to use Data Science and Artificial Intelligence (in R and from scratch) to automatically extract -->
-We will show you how to use Data Science (in R) to gain insights from the [Public Service Employee Survey (PSES)](https://www.canada.ca/en/treasury-board-secretariat/services/innovation/public-service-employee-survey.html) results - similar to how this is done [here](https://itrack.shinyapps.io/PSES/).
+We can show you how to use Data Science (in R) to extract insights from the [Public Service Employee Survey (PSES)](https://www.canada.ca/en/treasury-board-secretariat/services/innovation/public-service-employee-survey.html) results - similar to how this is done [here](https://itrack.shinyapps.io/PSES/).
 To enroll and more details - see [ R101](101.md).

 2020-06-05: